|

 knitted sweaters, bags, hats.... all sorts of clothes

+and accessories.
 Once I started to sell my own-label knitted clothes

 to shops and boutiques, I realized that just relying